audishos/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 5.1 for purposes of teaching Rails by example.
+This fork has been upgraded to use Rails 5.1 (the original uses v4.2) and has had some [additional features](#added-features) added.

 ## Setup